 Adam Benforado, Associate Professor of Law, Drexel University; Author, Unfair: The New Science of Criminal Injustice Shaka Senghor, Director of Strategy and Innovation, #Cut50; Author, Writing My Wrongs: Life, Death, and Redemption in an American Prison Sal Pizzaro, Columnist, San Jose Mercury News—Moderator Read more »

-The Middle East Forum discussion group that primarily covers the Middle East, North Africa and Afghanistan has been meeting for more than eight years.
-We do not debate.
-We exchange ideas and opinions.
-The discussion is considered a perk of membership but those interested, especially students, are welcome to attend.
+The Middle East Forum discussion group—which primarily covers the Middle East, North Africa and Afghanistan—has been meeting monthly for nine years.
+We are not a debate group; we exchange ideas and opinions.
+The group is a perk of Club membership, but others who are interested, especially students, are welcome to attend.

 Are you new to the Club?
 Just want to explore and check it out?

 Come take a peek, meet other members and staff and learn about all The Commonwealth Club offers.
 Experience firsthand how The Commonwealth Club has become the nation’s leading public forum.
 Bring a friend and explore the Club together!

 Anthony Romero, Executive Director, American Civil Liberties Union

 Anthony Romero is the ACLU’s sixth executive director, and the first Latino and openly gay man to serve in that capacity.
 Born in New York City to parents who hailed from Puerto Rico, Romero was the first in his family to graduate from high school.
 He is a graducate of Stanford University Law School and Princeton University’s Woodrow Wilson School of Public Policy and International Affairs.
 He will address the intersection of big data and social justice.
 Read more »

 Janet Flammang, Professor Emerita; Author; Table Talk: Building Democracy One Meal at a Time